 Melissa is a dispute resolution lawyer practicing in commercial litigation and international arbitration.
-She resolves complex, often cross-border, disputes and has specialist experience in Russian and Middle Eastern disputes.
-She has worked in London, Moscow, Dubai and Perth and is dual-qualified in England and Australia.
-She has advised on many multi-jurisdictional disputes and acted in a range of industry sectors including commercial, energy and resources, real estate, infrastructure, corporate and finance.
+She resolves international and domestic disputes and has specialist experience in Russian and Middle Eastern disputes having worked in Moscow and Dubai.
+She is dual-qualified in England and Australia and has advised on many multi-jurisdictional disputes in a range of industry sectors including commercial, energy and resources, real estate, infrastructure, corporate and finance.

 She speaks English (native), Italian (fluent) and Russian (conversational).